 Educational Background: B.A. with Honors, Elmira College (2017)

-I am a first year Ph.D. student with a special interest in twentieth-century American radical movements of both the Left and Right.
-The radicalization processes individuals and groups undergo as well as the ways in which they mobilize to connect theory and action are the underpinnings of my work, but I am particularly attentive to how art is used to support or combat social-political movements.
-I also enjoy exploring the relationships between art and politics, artists and society, in addition to how intellectuals engage with culture, society, and politics.
-Alongside traditional approaches to historical research, I believe that art and theory can assist in analyzing and narrating history in ways that are oftentimes neglected.
+I am a third-year Ph.D. student with an interest in twentieth-century American radical and extremist movements of both the Left and Right.
+The radicalization processes individuals and groups undergo as well as the ways in which they mobilize to connect theory and action are the underpinnings of my work.
+I am particularly attentive to how avant-garde and modern art and film are connected to social-political movements.
+My work also explores relationships between “high” and “popular” culture as well as how intellectuals have engaged with creative industries, culture, society, and politics in primarily urban spaces.

 I double majored in History and American Studies and minored in Philosophy at Elmira College, where I earned my B.A. with Summa Cum Laude Latin Honors and completed the Honors Program.
 I was also a 2017 Gilder Lehrman American History Honors Scholar Award recipient.
-My undergraduate research projects often focused on the relationship between radical social-poltical movements and radical artistic-intellectual movements of both the United States and Europe.
-Some examples include US Leftism/Marxism and Social Surrealism of the 1930s; Italian Fascism and Futurism; German Nazism and Modernism; the 1968 French uprisings, Situationist International theory, and Atelier Populaire poster art; the 1960s-1970s Black Power and Black Arts Movements; and Afro-Cuban/Martiniquean Marxism and Surrealism.
+Earlier research projects focused on the relationship between radical social-political movements and radical artistic-intellectual movements of both the United States and Europe.
+Some examples include US Leftism/Marxism and Social Surrealism of the 1930s; Italian Fascism and Futurism; German Nazism and Modernism; Situationist International theory and Atelier Populaire poster art during the 1968 French revolts; the 1960s-1970s Black Power and Black Arts Movements; and Afro-Cuban/Martiniquean Marxism and Surrealism.

 HST 203: US History 1876 to present (Summer 2020-online)

 PSY 292: Global Inequality–with the Social Science Scholars Program (Fall 2019)